gruvw/numly/docs/roadmap.md

 - [X] Factorize common UI code to levels and trainings
 - [X] Games and categories trailing widgets (highscores and completion)
 - [ ] Test UI
-    - [ ] Design UI
+    - [X] Design UI
-    - [ ] Implement play state
+    - [X] Implement play state
+    - [X] Show next question (also in endless mode: rotate test with next test)
     - [ ] Implement test UI
     - [ ] Making mistakes should not be "red = bad" type, encourage making mistakes and promote learning, same with sound (no big error sound)
-    - [ ] Restart test button
+    - [X] Restart test button
 - [X] Last game played quick play (replay) button
-- [ ] Endless mode / Practice mode (no test length, no time limit) for every test (add a flag button, transforms into a finish test button once enabled)
+- [X] Endless mode / Practice mode (no test length, no time limit) for every test (add a flag button, transforms into a finish test button once enabled)
 - [ ] Result page
     - [ ] Test duration / time (20 questions, as fast as possible)
     - [ ] Play again (same test)
     - [ ] Go to next level
     - [ ] Previous high score
     - [ ] How much time was needed to pass the level
-    - [ ] Level succeded or not
+    - [ ] Level succeeded or not
+    - [ ] Number of errors
     - [ ] Analytics (difficult questions, average, slowest, fastest, ...)
     - [ ] Share test result
     - [ ] Share exact test for friends to try it